Apply Zero Trust principles to an Azure Virtual WAN deployment

 • Only for ExpressRoute circuits that are provisioned on top of ExpressRoute Direct, it's possible to leverage platform-provided MACsec encryption to secure the connections between your edge routers and Microsoft's edge routers.

 • Encryption could be established using an IPsec/IKE VPN connection from your on-premises network to Azure over the private peering of an Azure ExpressRoute circuit.
-Routing Intent and Policies now supports this configuration with additional configuration steps required, as explained in Encrypted ExpressRoute.
+Routing Intent and Routing Policies now support this configuration with additional configuration steps required, as explained in Encrypted ExpressRoute.

 • For third party Software-Defined WAN (SD-WAN) devices and NVAs integrated into Virtual WAN hub, specific encryption capabilities must be verified and configured according to the vendor's documentation.